Scheduled Maintenance: CPF digital services will not be available from 31 Mar 2023, 11pm to 1 Apr 2023, 2am.

 What happens to my CPF savings when I turn 55?

-You do not need to top up your RA if you do not have enough savings to make up your FRS.
-Instead, if you have used CPF savings for your property, we will use your CPF savings withdrawn for your property (including accrued interest) to meet your FRS.
+If you do not have enough RA savings to make up the FRS and have used your CPF savings for your property, we will use your CPF savings withdrawn for your property (including accrued interest) to meet your FRS.
 The maximum amount that can be used is your Basic Retirement Sum.
 When you sell your property, you will have to restore your RA up to your FRS with your sales proceeds.

 Find out more about the retirement sums.